ntnn19/AlphaFold3_workflow/README.md

 micromamba activate $(pwd)/venv
 ```
 ### 4. Configure the workflow
-Open config/config.yaml with your favourite text editor.
+Open config/config.yaml with your favorite text editor.
 Edit the values to your needs.
 #### Mandatory workflow flags:
 ##### This workflow adapts the input preparation logic from [AlphaFold3-GUI](https://github.com/Hanziwww/AlphaFold3-GUI).